Georgia Cottage Food Law: Food Safety Training Requirements

 Food that you make at home and sell to other people directly is known as cottage food.

-Each state has its own cottage food law, regulating the types of foods you can sell, to whom and how, and even how much you revenue you can earn each year from selling cottage food.
+Each state has its own cottage food law, which regulates the types of foods you can sell, to whom and how you can sell them, and even how much revenue you can earn each year from selling cottage food.

 Before you can open for business, some states require that you complete a food safety course.